Munich to Neuschwanstein Castle: Our Fairytale Day TripGermany

 Table of Contents

 How to Get from Munich to Neuschwanstein Castle: Step-by-Step Guide

-If you’d rather not join a tour group for your day trip to Neuschwanstein Castle from Munich, don’t worry!
+If you’d rather not eat up one whole day in Munich with a tour group for your day trip to Neuschwanstein Castle from Munich, don’t worry!
 Getting there independently is fairly simple, though it does involve a few steps.

 If you have a car, you can ignore all the public transportation advice and focus only on the castle itself.